timestee/goconf/README.md

 If do not define `cfg` tag, `cfg` value will be `flag` value.

-For example, the following example, flag will be http_address, cfg will be http_address.
+For example, flag and cfg will be http_address.
 ```go
   HTTPAddress string
 ```